freeCodeCamp/guide/pages/docs/certificates-guide/save-your-code-revision-forever-with-git/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Save Your Code Revision Forever with Git"
+title: "Save Your Code Revision Forever with Git"
+parent: "certificates-guide"
 ---

 For the Git Challenges you just have to follow the instructions closely.
 From how to create your [c9](http://c9.io/) account to completing the tutorial.